The Complete 2023 Bali Travel Guide For First-Timers

 Bali is a 95-mile-wide island located in the Indian Ocean and one of the famous islands in the Indonesian archipelago.
-It is blessed with lush surroundings, tropical weather, exotic temples, exciting seascapes, looming volcanoes – and a quest for more adventure – dubbing them as the “Island of the Gods.”
+It is blessed with lush surroundings, tropical weather, exotic temples, exciting seascapes, looming volcanoes, and a quest for more adventure, dubbing them the “Island of the Gods.”

-The island was even named as “World’s Best Island in 2009” by Travel and Leisure Magazine, and second place amongst top region at Lonely Planet’s Best of Travel in 2010.
+The island was even named “World’s Best Island in 2009” by Travel and Leisure Magazine and second place amongst the top regions at Lonely Planet’s Best of Travel in 2010.

 Bali is included in the area with the highest biodiversity of marine species.
-There are over 500 reef-building coral species which can be found on the island and is about 7 times as many as in the entire Caribbean.
+Over 500 reef-building coral species can be found on the island, about 7 times as many as in the entire Caribbean.

 Bali is also home to active volcanoes, jungles, and beach resorts where tourists can also go surfing.
-Speaking of beach resorts, you can find the most resorts and hotels, from cheap to luxurious ones in Bali’s famous areas.
+Speaking of beach resorts, you can find most resorts and hotels in Bali’s famous areas, from cheap to luxurious ones.

-The Balinese culture is steeped in an otherworldly tradition which mainly focuses on art and religion.
+The Balinese culture is steeped in an otherworldly tradition focusing on art and religion.

-In this 2019 Travel Guide to Bali blog article, we’ll give you detailed and comprehensive budget travel tips to the island of Bali with budget tips and advice on things to do and see, Bali Itinerary, money saving tips, best places to stay, and more.
+In this 2021 Travel Guide to Bali blog article, we’ll give you detailed and comprehensive budget travel tips to the island of Bali with budget tips and advice on things to do and see, Bali Itinerary, money-saving tips, best places to stay, and more.

 Best Time to visit Bali